Discover this and other centuries-old traditions of the Tower of London

 Image: The Chief Yeoman Warder locking the gates of the Byward Tower in 1930.

-The Chief Yeoman Warder moves two paces forward, raises his Tudor bonnet high in the air and says: ‘God preserve Queen Elizabeth’.
+The Chief Yeoman Warder moves two paces forward, raises his Tudor bonnet high in the air and says: ‘God preserve King Charles’.

 The guard answers ‘Amen’, exactly as the clock chimes ten, the soldier representing the drummer sounds 'The Last Post' on a bugle.

-The Chief Yeoman Warder takes the keys back to the Queen's House, to hand them back to the Queen’s representative at the Tower, The Resident Governor, and the Guard is dismissed.
+The Chief Yeoman Warder takes the keys back to the King's House, to hand them back to the King’s representative at the Tower, The Resident Governor, and the Guard is dismissed.

-Naturally, the wording changes depending on the monarch, as does the title of the Queen’s/King’s House.
+Naturally, the wording changes depending on the monarch, as does the title of the King’s/Queen’s House.

 Image: The Ceremony of the Keys, showing the conclusion of the ceremony with the Chief Yeoman Warder saluting the Queen's Guard in 1968.